koch-tobias/master-thesis/README.md

 **DEPLOYMENT** </br>
 The deployment process, highlighted in green, has two options - website and REST-API.
-The website is used only for testing purposes, allowing developers to quickly test new models and receive feedback from the department/ users.
+The website is used only for testing purposes, allowing developers to quickly test new models and receive feedback from the department/users.
 The REST-API is developed for production usage, allowing users to send data as a request and to receive the identiefied car parts of the machine learning models in a json-format.

 To better understand the structure of the code, the devoloped piplines to implement these processes are explained in the following briefly: